-In addition to the various internal review processes and the financial audit referred to above, there are a number of bodies that the organisation is required to report to/submit governance arrangement for approval.
+In addition to the various internal review processes and the financial audit referred to above, there are a number of bodies that the organisation is required to report to/submit governance ANNUAL GOVERNANCE STATEMENT (continued)

+arrangement for approval.
 The Information Commissioner collects data on responses to requests for information and will intervene where it considers enforcement action is required.
 The Keeper of Records reviewed and approves records management arrangements.